Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 Of course, much more deserves to be said about the vast landscape of research currently developing in non-commutative topology, but it is not our purpose to provide here an overview of this huge subject.
-Fairly detailed treatments of some of the usual techniques in algebraic topology are already available in their non-commutative counterpart (see~\cite{FGV} or the expository article by J.~Cuntz~\cite{Cu} for more details): non-commutative K-theory (K-theory of \cs-algebras), K-homology (G.~Kasparov's KK-theory) and (co)homology (Hochschild and A.~Connes-B.~Tsygan cyclic cohomologies).
-Among the most recent achievements, we limit ourselves to mention the extremely interesting definitions of quantum principal and associated bundles (P.~Baum-P.~Hajac-R.~Matthes-W.~Szymanski~\cite{BHMS}) and of non-commutative CW-complexes (D.~N.~Diep~\cite{Di}).
+Fairly detailed treatments of some of the usual techniques in algebraic topology are already available in their non-commutative counterpart (see~\cite{FGV} or the expository article by J.~Cuntz~\cite{Cu} for more details): non-commutative $K$-theory ($K$-theory of \cs-algebras), $K$-homology (G.~Kasparov's $KK$-theory) and (co)homology (Hochschild and A.~Connes, B.~Tsygan cyclic cohomologies).
+Among the most recent achievements, we limit ourselves to mention the extremely interesting definitions of quantum principal and associated bundles by P.~Baum-P.~Hajac-R.~Matthes-W.~Szymanski~\cite{BHMS} and of non-commutative CW-complexes by D.~N.~Diep~\cite{Di}.

+At the (differential) topological level, we mention that important connections between non-commutative geometry and signal processing are emerging in the works by O.~Bratteli-P.~Jorgensen~\cite{BJ} (wavelets and Cuntz algebras) and by F.~Luef~\cite{Lu,Lu2} (Gabor analysis and Hilbert C*-modules for non-commutative tori).